rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And the king was exceedingly sorry, but because of his oaths and his guests he did not want to break his word to her. ^0626

-And immediately the king sent an executioner with orders to bring John’s head.
+And immediately the king sent an executioner with orders to bring John's head.
 He went and beheaded him in the prison ^0627

 and brought his head on a platter and gave it to the girl, and the girl gave it to her mother. ^0628

 When his disciples heard of it, they came and took his body and laid it in a tomb. ^0629

-, The apostles returned to Jesus and told him all that they had done and taught. ^0630
+The apostles returned to Jesus and told him all that they had done and taught. ^0630

 And he said to them, Come away by yourselves to a desolate place and rest a while.
 For many were coming and going, and they had no leisure even to eat. ^0631